mcpython4-coding/Documentation/mcpython/common/container/AbstractContainer.md

         function update_shift_container(self)

-            called when the inventory should update the content of the ShiftContainer of the inventory-handler
+            Called when the inventory should update the content of the ShiftContainer of the inventory-handler